christen-reinhart/24SU-COP-1000/Assignment-6-1/Pseudocode_0-3.md

 # Process choice
 # if choice = "1" then
-# print "The AutoCountry sales manager has authorized the purchase and selling of the following vehicles:"
+# print all authorized vehicles
 # for vehicle in allowed_vehicles do
 # print vehicle
 # end for
-# print ""  # Add a newline for better readability
+# print newline

 # else if choice = "2" then
-# Search for a specific authorized vehicle
 # search_vehicle = input "Please enter the full vehicle name: "
 # if search_vehicle in allowed_vehicles then
 # print search_vehicle + " is an authorized vehicle."
 # else
 # print search_vehicle + " is not an authorized vehicle.
 Please check the spelling and try again."
 # end if
-# print ""  # Add a newline for better readability
+# print newline

 # else if choice = "3" then
-# Add a new authorized vehicle
 # new_vehicle = input "Please enter the full vehicle name you would like to add: "
 # if new_vehicle not in allowed_vehicles then
 # add new_vehicle to allowed_vehicles